Euthanasia in the Netherlands

-Euthanasia in the Netherlands is regulated by the "Termination of Life on Request and Assisted Suicide (Review Procedures) Act" which was passed in 2001 and took effect in 2002.
+Euthanasia in the Netherlands is regulated by the "Termination of Life on Request and Assisted Suicide (Review Procedures) Act" which was passed and took in effect in 2002.
 It states that euthanasia and physician-assisted suicide are not punishable if the attending physician acts in accordance with criteria of due care.
 These criteria concern the patient's request, the patient's suffering (unbearable and hopeless), the information provided to the patient, the absence of reasonable alternatives, consultation of another physician and the applied method of ending life.
-To demonstrate their compliance, the Act requires physicians to report euthanasia to a review committee.
+To demonstrate their compliance, the Act requires physicians to consult another, independent colleague before the euthanasia (a so called "scen doctor") and to send a report after the euthanasia to a review committee.

 Legal framework

-The legal debate concerning euthanasia in the Netherlands took off with the "Postma case" in 1973, concerning a physician who had facilitated the death of her mother following repeated explicit requests for euthanasia.
+The legal debate concerning euthanasia in the Netherlands began with the "Postma case" in 1973, concerning a physician who had facilitated the death of her mother following repeated explicit requests for euthanasia.
 While the physician was convicted, the court's judgment set out criteria when a doctor would not be required to keep a patient alive contrary to their will.
 This set of criteria was formalised in the course of a number of court cases during the 1980s.

 Termination of Life on Request and Assisted Suicide (Review Procedures) Act was passed in April 2001 and took effect on 1 April 2002.
 It legalises euthanasia and physician-assisted suicide in very specific cases, under very specific circumstances.
 The law was proposed by Els Borst, the D66 minister of Health.
 The procedures codified in the law had been a convention of the Dutch medical community for over twenty years.

 The law allows medical review board to suspend prosecution of doctors who performed euthanasia when each of the following conditions are fulfilled: